One simple lifestyle intervention you may want to consider while trying to get pregnant is eating Mediterranean diet.

 Drink plenty of fluids as it prevents thickening of the cervical fluid.
 And also make sure your partner is optimizing his diet during this time, too.
 Check to see that he’s getting enough vitamin C & D, zinc and folic acid (read here my post on why husbands hate sperm tests).

 Once you get pregnant

-Do not stop taking folic acid after you become pregnant.
-Four hundred micrograms of folic acid daily decreases the risk of brain and spinal cord defects in the first trimester.
+And please do not stop taking folic acid after you become pregnant.
+Eight hundred micrograms of folic acid such as this one daily decreases the risk of brain and spinal cord defects in the first trimester.

 Folic acid (and a few good books about Mediterranean kitchen):

 - Karamanos B, Thanopoulou A, Anastasiou E, Assaad-Khalil S, Albache N, Bachaoui M, Slama CB, El Ghomari H, Jotic A, Lalic N, Lapolla A, Saab C, Marre M, Vassallo J, Savona-Ventura C; MGSD-GDM Study Group.
 Relation of the Mediterranean diet with the incidence of gestational diabetes.
 Eur J Clin Nutr.
 2014 Jan;68(1):8-13. doi: 10.1038/ejcn.2013.177.
 Epub 2013 Oct 2.

 - Olmedo-Requena R, Fernández JG, Prieto CA, Moreno JM, Bueno-Cavanillas 1, Jiménez-Moleón JJ.
 Factors associated with a low adherence to a Mediterranean diet pattern in healthy Spanish women before pregnancy.
 Public Health Nutr.
 2014 Mar;17(3):648-56. doi: 10.1017/S1368980013000657.
 Epub 2013 Mar 18.